xdamman/blog/posts/about.md

 # About
+Who am I?
+Why this website?
+What will you find here?
 ### Who am I?
 Hi, I'm Xavier Damman.
 I'm an entrepreneur and an engineer in computer science.
 I was born and raised in Belgium, but I now live in San Francisco since 2009.
 I was the cofounder and CEO of [Storify](http://storify.com) that has been [acquired by Livefyre in September 2013](http://storify.com/storify/storify-acquired-by-livefyre).
 I'm currently working at Livefyre as the General Manager of Storify.